 Where Does Root Rot Come From?

-Fungus gnats and other pests that are carriers of pathogens that affect the root system.
+Fungus gnats and other pests are carriers of pathogens that affect the root system.

-Transplants that are infected with pests diseases and pathogens being brought into the garden.
+Transplants that are infected with pests diseases and pathogens are brought into the garden.

 Dormant spores can remain on contaminated equipment, grow media, and tools.